Akash-Dasyam/Nirvana/README.md

 # Nirvaana Website Blocker And Analyser

-Chrome Extention detects the affected websites and Notifies the users, And User can block the website and User's can search with our Website about more information about the data Breach
+A Chrome Extention that :
+1.Detects the secureness of websites using Alexa Ranking and notifies the users 2.Gives the User to block a website until further access 3.Redirects user to our website which contains in detail the information on any data breach the website has suffered in the past.

-the Website link
+The Website link:
-if u right click on the our chrome Extention You Will get a option of the Nirvaana ,Click on that to go to our website
+Please right click on our extension if you intend to visit our website.

 https://vrgodparticles.000webhostapp.com/searchini.php